Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

 \subsubsection{Slow rates and fast rates}

-Consider assuming that the error term in linear model (\ref{linear model}) is sub-Gaussian with mean zero and variance proxy $\sigma^2$.
-It is then possible to find a choice of $\lambda$ that only depends on the unknown $\sigma$ and that ensures that the estimation and prediction risks are upper-bounded with high probability.
+Consider the case in which the error term in the linear model \eqref{linear model} is sub-Gaussian with mean zero and variance proxy $\sigma^2$.
+Under this assumption, one can select a tuning parameter $\lambda$ that depends only on the unknown $\sigma^2$ and guarantees that the estimation and prediction risks of the lasso estimator are upper bounded with high probability.